YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Protect_Scenarios/Scenario08/1_Snapshot/README.md

 sys
 wordpress
 ```
-Last, if you refresh the browser, Wordpress will be back on its feet, with the blog you have created earlier=
+Last, if you refresh the browser, Wordpress will be back on its feet, with the blog you created earlier.